jaresty/migration-talks/cloudfoundry-silicon-valley-2017/brainstorm.md

 - Migrated separate CF and Diego deployments into a single collocated CF+Diego deployment.
 - We iterated on doing this migration over weeks running into various deployment issues that we resolved using the strategies we mentioned in the "what did you learn" section.
 5. Who are you?
-- The Release Integration team is an Open Source team responsible for [pithy statement here].
+- The Release Integration is an Open Source team responsible for [pithy statement here].
 We own:
   - CATs: The Cloud Foundry Acceptance Tests
   - CF Release: Our current recommended release mechanism for Cloud Foundry
   - CF Deployment: Our next-gen recommended deployment of Cloud Foundry (it's boss)